-- Unscrew the knurled-head screws 3 of the cover plate Hold the flow cell securely with your hand during this procedure. - 2.
-Pull out the slide with the flow cell 5 towards the front. - 3.
-Remove the flow cell upward. - 4.
-Position the new flow cell on top of the slide.
+Procedure Process Figure Unscrew the knurled-head screws 3 of the cover plate 4.
+Hold the flow cell securely with your hand during this procedure.
+Pull out the slide with the flow cell 6 towards the front.
+3. Remove the flow cell upward.
+4. Position the new flow cell on top of the slide.
 Keep holding the flow cell.
-Make sure that the alignment pin of the detector is aligned with the corresponding hole in the flow cell (see figure 4). - 5.
-Push the slide back into the detector. - 6.
-Screw the knurled-head screws back into the cover plate 4 and tighten. - 7.
-Connect the incoming and outgoing capillaries at the inlet 1 and outlet 2 of the measuring cell.
+Because of the small, drilled hole on the flow cell (see figure 4), the cell fits to the detector only when oriented correctly.
+Push the slide back into the detector.
+Screw the knurled-head screws back into the cover plate (4) and tighten.
+Fig. 3 Inserting the flow cell Connect the incoming and outgoing capillaries at the inlet 1 and outlet 2 of the measuring cell.